Ribociclib/letrozole (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Women should use an effective form of birth control during treatment and for at least 3 weeks after the last dose.

 - Do not breastfeed while you are using this medicine and for 3 weeks after your last dose.

-- Tell your doctor if you have kidney disease, liver disease, congestive heart failure, heart disease, heart rhythm problem, a recent heart attack, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, congestive heart failure, heart disease, heart rhythm problem, a recent heart attack, lung problems, or any type of infection.

 - This medicine may cause the following problems:

 - Interstitial lung disease or pneumonitis (can be life-threatening)

 - QT prolongation (heart rhythm problem)